JonasvonStein/F25-04-Drive-Secure-Teaching-Automotive-Cybersecurity-with-RAMN/docs/challengeProblems/ECU_Manipulation.rst

     - Utilize packet crafting and spoofing to hack a simulated automobile on CARLA.
         - Environment: RAMN System, RAMN Repository, Ubuntu 22.04 Linux local machine with can-utils, pygame, numpy, Python (3.7 recommended), CARLA 0.9.12

+*Tutorials are in the hints section if needed and are strongly suggested*